bootpay/react-native-webview-bootpay/docs/Guide.md

 > On iOS, `injectJavaScript` calls WebView's `evaluateJS:andThen:`
 > On Android, `injectJavaScript` calls Android WebView's `evaluateJavascriptWithFallback` method

-#### The `window.ReactNativeWebView.postMessage` method and `onMessage` prop
+#### The `window.BootpayRNWebView.postMessage` method and `onMessage` prop

 Being able to send JavaScript to the web page is great, but what about when the web page wants to communicate back to your React Native code?
-This is where `window.ReactNativeWebView.postMessage` and the `onMessage` prop come in.
+This is where `window.BootpayRNWebView.postMessage` and the `onMessage` prop come in.

-You _must_ set `onMessage` or the `window.ReactNativeWebView.postMessage` method will not be injected into the web page.
+You _must_ set `onMessage` or the `window.BootpayRNWebView.postMessage` method will not be injected into the web page.

-`window.ReactNativeWebView.postMessage` only accepts one argument which must be a string.
+`window.BootpayRNWebView.postMessage` only accepts one argument which must be a string.

 ```jsx
 import React, { Component } from 'react';